How To Break The Cycle Of Health Anxiety

 Whenever you experience new symptoms, it might be tempting to make an appointment with a doctor or reach out for advice on a forum to put your mind at ease.
 At the same time, you might try to reduce the distress by engaging in self-checking.
 You might frequently examine your body for signs of rashes, check urine for signs of blood, measure your temperature etc. While seeking reassurance can temporarily alleviate the distress, it only makes the cycle of health anxiety stronger in the long term.
 Feeding your worries will only make them stronger.

 To reduce self-monitoring, it’s first essential to understand that checking for signs that there’s something wrong with your body will make your mind focused on all negative possibilities and only add to the problem.
 It might even act as a self-fulling prophecy.
 Excessively paying attention to your symptoms and believing they’re linked to a severe health problem might worsen your situation, keeping your health anxiety cycle going.
 For example, if you’re experiencing back pain and imagine worst-case scenarios, your distress might increase and lead to muscle tension that will, in turn, result in more pain.
-One study investigating the relationship between catastrophising thoughts, bodily sensations and physical symptoms found that hyperattention to body signals is associated with more distressing symptoms.
+One study looking at the relationship between catastrophising thoughts, bodily sensations and physical symptoms suggested that when people are very focused on signals from their body, those sensations can actually become more distressing.
 [1]

 An excellent way to minimise self-checking is to critically evaluate your behaviour instead of focusing on the negatives.
 [3] Ask yourself, what are the advantages and disadvantages of self-checking?
 Consider this example: if you check for signs of a rash because everyone in your family has eczema, you might believe noticing the symptoms early will give you an advantage and allow you to access the best treatment options.
 However, one of the causes of eczema is stress and checking for its signs might be what triggers it in the first place because of the increased stress.
 Similarly, constantly checking your body for signs of diseases is time-consuming and can cost you a lot of money.
 If you excessively worry about your health, you might struggle to focus on work and underperform, which might even cost you your job.
 This might also have an impact on your relationships.
 You might feel misunderstood and prioritise researching your symptoms instead of prioritising your partner, which can lead to a lot of tension and possibly a breakup.